ninarobbins/dropsonde_analysis/README.md

 # dropsonde_analysis
-Scripts to analyze dropsonde data from the ORCESTRA campaign
+Scripts to analyze cold pools using data from the ORCESTRA campaign